 All the famed flowers are here.
 Tulips - the darling, the Dior of this assembly of florae – is the star of the show, bursting colourfully from bunches, wheelbarrows, garden beds and across all the merchandise of bags, clothing and anything else you could imagine, very ably accompanied by the equally pretty supporting troupe of flowers.

-Before wandering around, I grab a coffee from a delightful teal and white cafĂ© caravan and sit at their tables that are sheltered by giant black and white striped umbrellas.
+Before wandering around, I grab a coffee from a delightful teal and white café caravan and sit at their tables that are sheltered by giant black and white striped umbrellas.
 I hear what I determine is Australian country music that has my foot tapping as I watch one of the tulip runways near me that runs between the garden beds.

 The tulips are the perfect models, the garden beds are their catwalk, and the red carpet makes way for a red gravel runway.
-Who needs Paris Fashion Week when you have Canberra’s Floriade?

 And this runway is busy!
 A young woman runs back to her spot in front of the tulips and other blooming assortments before her professional-looking camera equipment featuring tripod snaps a photo without her in it.
 A family of ten poses in front of some the gardens.
 Some have come in their favourite vibrant colour, some are dressed up, there are no rules to be followed with colour coding, but it seems brighter is a widespread choice.
 Teenagers take selfies.
 Adults take selfies.
 Everyone is taking selfies.
 If dogs were allowed entry they would be prancing through the garden beds and then taking selfies.